- Our Approach

 ** The fee for 528 is $750 (10 sessions at $75/hour).
-Students who cancel within 24 hours of a scheduled appointment will be charged for the missed session.
+Less than 24-hour cancellation notice will be billed at $75 per hour.
 Excessive cancellations and/or missed appointments may result in not passing the class and having to start over.
 The fee for 529: Group Didactic is $655.

 The Group Didactic Experience provides students with an opportunity to increase their understanding and skills in the areas of interpersonal and small-group communication.
 While the focus is on one’s professional development, one’s personal thoughts, feelings, emotions, and values are the essential elements of this experience.
 The group comes together in a setting that is safe as well as challenging, a setting in which constructive feedback is encouraged.
 As members of this didactic group, students are expected to participate with openness, candor, and courage.
 Students register for the experience after they have completed 5 Individual Didactic meetings.
 Couples and/or family members may not participate in the same group didactic.